MicrosoftDocs/azure-databases-docs/articles/postgresql/migrate/migration-service/includes/single-server/postgresql-single-server-portal-migrate.md

 ### Select migration target

 The **Select migration target** section displays metadata for the Flexible Server target, such as **Subscription**, **Resource group**, **Server name**, **Location**, and **PostgreSQL version**.

+The **Custom FQDN/IP** field is **optional** and can be used when the target is behind a custom DNS server or has custom DNS namespaces, making it accessible only via specific FQDNs or IP addresses.
+For example, this could include entries like flexibleserver.example.com, 198.1.0.2, or a PostgreSQL FQDN such as flexibleserver.postgres.database.azure.com, if the custom DNS server contains the DNS zone postgres.database.azure.com or forwards queries for this zone to 168.63.129.16, where the FQDN is resolved in the Azure public or private DNS zone.

 :::image type="content" source="../../media/tutorial-migration-service-single-to-flexible/flexible-migration-target.png" alt-text="Screenshot of target database server details." lightbox="../../media/tutorial-migration-service-single-to-flexible/flexible-migration-target.png":::